gambitph/Stackable/readme.txt

 * Fixed: Feature block responsiveness for image column width option
 * Fixed: Feature block responsiveness issues for overlap layouts
 * Fixed: Only apply default z-index to Stackable blocks
+* Fixed: Compatibility with Slides & Presentations plugin
+* Fixed: Native text block colors now work properly inside Container blocks with background colors
+* Fixed: Fixed font size for tablet and mobile in multiple blocks not being applied
+* Fixed: Removed left and right margins in the editor for some themes
+* Fixed: Separator block default height is too big in tablet and mobile

 = 2.1.0 =
 [Help Video Snippets and Auto-Expand Settings](https://wpstackable.com/blog/help-video-snippets-auto-expand-settings/)